jacnugent/multi-model-ppe-2026/README.md

 # multi-model-ppe-2026
 [![DOI](https://zenodo.org/badge/1178300590.svg)](https://doi.org/10.5281/zenodo.19057619)

-Code used in Nugent et al. (2026), in review at _Science_, on building an observationally constrained multi-model PPE to get an updated estimate of ERFaci when both structural and parametric uncertainty are taken into account.
+Code used in Nugent et al. (2026), in review at _Science_, on building an observationally constrained multi-model PPE to get an updated estimate of ERFaci (aka ERF_ACI) when both structural and parametric uncertainty are taken into account.
 Brief descriptions of each file are included below.

 Processed data files and other files needed to reproduce the figures for this paper are hosted on Dryad ([doi:10.5061/dryad.rbnzs7hr0](https://doi.org/10.5061/dryad.rbnzs7hr0)).
 Notebooks for processing the original PPE/CMIP6 files are included here, but the unprocessed files are omitted from the data repository due to size constraints.
 More information on how to access the original/unprocessed files is provided in the README for the Dryad data repository.